sciactive/pnotify/README.md

   push: 'top', // Each new notice will appear at the bottom of the screen, which is where the 'top' of the stack is.
 Other notices will be pushed up.
   modal: true, // When a notice appears in this stack, a modal overlay will be created.
   overlayClose: true, // When the user clicks on the overlay, all notices in this stack will be closed.
-  context: document.getElementById('page-container') // The notices will be placed in the 'page-container' element.
+  context: document.getElementById('page-container'), // The notices will be placed in the 'page-container' element.
 });
 ```